-- 1. On October 13, 2016, IRC notified claimant, a 27 year old man, that he was not eligible for regional center services because the records he provided to IRC did not establish that he had a substantial disability as a result of an intellectual disability, autism, cerebral palsy, epilepsy, or a disabling condition closely related to an intellectual disability that required similar treatment needs as an individual with an intellectual disability. - 2.
-On October 28, 2016, claimant filed a Fair Hearing Request appealing IRC's determination, and this hearing ensued. - 3.
-Nobody appeared on behalf of claimant.
-OAH served the notice of hearing, and IRC sent a follow-up letter one week before the hearing, again notifying claimant of the date, time, and location of the hearing.
-Service of the notice was proper and claimant is in default.
-IRC requested a hearing on the merits.
+1. On January 4, 2018, IRC notified claimant, a 26 year-old-man, that he was not eligible for regional center services because the records he provided to IRC did not establish that he had a substantial disability as a result of an intellectual disability, autism, cerebral palsy, epilepsy, or a disabling condition closely related to an intellectual disability that required similar treatment needs as an individual with an intellectual disability.

+2. On January 8, 2018, claimant's mother filed a Fair Hearing Request on claimant's behalf appealing IRC's determination; this hearing ensued.